Utility Theory based Cognitive Modeling in the Application of Robotics: A Survey: Foundations of Cognitive Modeling in Robotics

-Utility theory is postulated in economics to explain the behavior of individuals based on the premise that individuals can consistently rank the order of their choices depending on their needs or preferences.
-This theoretical approach aims to quantify an agent's degree of preference across a set of available alternatives and understand how these preferences change when an agent faces uncertainty about which alternative it will receive \cite{shoham2008multiagent}.
+The dominant approach to modeling an agent's interests or needs is {\it utility theory}.
+This theoretical approach aims to quantify an agent's degree of preference across a set of available alternatives and understand how these preferences change when an agent faces uncertainty about which alternative he will receive \cite{shoham2008multiagent}.

-To describe the interactions between multiple utility-theoretic agents, we use the specific {\it utility function} to analyze their preferences and rational action.
+To describe the interactions between multiple utility-theoretic agents, we use the specific {\it utility function} to analyze their preference and rational action.
 The utility function is a mapping from states of the world to real numbers, which are interpreted as measures of an agent's level of happiness (needs) in the given states.
-If the agent is uncertain about its current state, the utility is defined as the {\it expected value} (Eq. \eqref{sub_utility1}) of its utility function for the appropriate probability distribution over the states \cite{shoham2008multiagent}.
-From the perspective of the connection between a decision-maker and its preference, a decision-maker would rather implement a more preferred alternative (act, course of action, strategy) than one that is less preferred \cite{fishburn1970utility}.
+If the agent is uncertain about its current state, the utility is defined as the {\it expected value} of its utility function for the appropriate probability distribution over states \cite{shoham2008multiagent}.
+From the perspective of the connection between a decision maker and its preference, a decision maker would rather implement a more preferred alternative (act, course of action, strategy) than one that is less preferred \cite{fishburn1970utility}.

+Furthermore, {\it expected utility theory} states that the decision maker choose between risky or uncertain prospects by comparing their expected utility values, that is, the weighted sums obtained by adding the utility values of outcomes multiplied by their respective probabilities \cite{mongin1998expected}.
+There are two kinds of theories based on the standard distinction between risk and uncertainty: {\it Subjective expected utility theory} (SEUT) and {\it Von Neumann–Morgenstern theory} (VNMT).

+\paragraph{Subjective expected utility theory:} The theory of subjective expected utility describes the attractiveness of an economic opportunity as perceived by a decision-maker in the presence of risk, which combines two subjective concepts: a personal utility function and a personal probability distribution (usually based on Bayesian probability utility theory) \cite{savage1972foundations,Karni2017}.

+In SEUT, if the decision maker adheres to axioms of rationality, believing an uncertain event has possible outcomes $\{ x_i \}$ each with utility $u(x_i)$, then the person's choices can be explained as arising from this utility function combined with the subjective belief that there is a probability of each outcome, $P(x_{i})$.
+And the subjective expected utility is Eq. \eqref{sub_utility1}.

+The decision relies on the higher subjective expected utility, which means agents may make different decisions because of their various utility functions or beliefs about the probabilities of different outcomes.
+Moreover, \cite{mongin1998utility} further discussed the connection between ethical and utility theory describing the complex social behaviors in human.